Cameron Artis-Payne

-Cameron Artis-Payne (born June 23, 1990) is an American professional football running back for the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at Auburn, and was drafted by the Carolina Panthers in the fifth round of the 2015 NFL Draft.
+Cameron Artis-Payne (born June 23, 1990) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Auburn Tigers, and was selected by the Carolina Panthers in the fifth round of the 2015 NFL draft.

-Early years
+Early life

 Artis-Payne attended Harrisburg High School in Harrisburg, Pennsylvania.
 He spent one year at Milford Academy in New Berlin, New York after graduating from high school.

 College career

 Artis-Payne attended Allan Hancock College in 2011 and 2012.
-In two seasons, he rushed for 3,412 yards and 43 touchdowns, earning CCCAA All-American and California juco player of the year.
+In two seasons, he rushed for 3,412 yards and 43 touchdowns, earning California Community College Athletic Association (CCCAA) All-American and California juco player of the year.
 Artis-Payne transferred to Auburn University before the 2013 season.
 In his first year at Auburn, he rushed for 610 yards with six touchdowns as a backup to Tre Mason.
 Artis-Payne started his senior season in 2014 as Auburn's starter.
-In 13 games, he rushed for a conference-leading 1,608 yards on 303 carries with 13 rushing touchdowns, earning first-team All-SEC honors.
+In 13 games, he rushed for a conference-leading 1,608 yards on 303 carries with 13 rushing touchdowns, earning first-team All-Southeastern Conference (SEC) honors.